Natthaphat-s63/Somsri-Restaurant/README.md

 For backend side, all main features are almost done.
 We will test all the features in the future.

-For frontend side, can recive data but all display function not work properly.
+For frontend side, can recive datas (real time and not real time datas) but all display function not work properly.

 The main features that not finished are cancel by user and sending warning to user when their queue are in the fifth position of all the queue